xhad/roarix/README.md

 self.chain is an array that will be the blockchain.

-self.transaction is an araay that will hold current transactions.
+self.transaction is an array that will hold current transactions.

 ### Example Block data